When Online Gambling Addiction Stops Being Fun

 It is important to know: gambling addiction is treatable.
 Recognizing the problem is a powerful first step toward change.

-Online Treatment for Problem Gambling FAQs
+Online Treatment for Gambling Addiction FAQs

 What counts as “problem” gambling?